reidmorrison/symmetric-encryption/README.md

 This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way

+Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.

 ## Security

 Many solutions that encrypt data require the encryption keys to be stored in the